Stratio/cassandra-lucene-index/doc/documentation.rst

                                     .where(eq(indexColumn, search.build()));

-**Example 3:** will return rows where duration is within "2014/01/01" and "2014/12/31"
+**Example 3:** search for rows where duration is within "2014/01/01" and "2014/12/31"

 .. code-block:: sql